TheKola/LLM_Exploration_OpenAI/README.md

 - Choose a company from the dropdown menu.
 - Enter your question in the chat input.
 - Chat with the chatbot to get information about the selected company.

+## Contributing
+Contributions are welcome!
+Please read the [contributing guidelines](CONTRIBUTING.md) for more details.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Acknowledgements
+This project was developed at The Data City.